You must be 18 or older, or a currently enrolled NC State student, and have health insurance to take classes at the

 Workshops are focused sessions that are held for several consecutive days.
 Workshops do not include a studio membership; however, students will have access to the studio during the time in which the workshop is being conducted.

 Each class is designed specifically for a designated level of experience.
 PLEASE DO NOT SIGN UP FOR AN INTERMEDIATE/ADVANCED COURSE IF YOU DO NOT HAVE THE REQUIRED EXPERIENCE.Please refer to this key, which designates each class level:

 Instructor: Claude Bolger

-Learn the basic techniques such as: cast-on, knit-stitch, purl- stitch, binding-off, shaping, and basic finishing, Students may progress at their own speed.
+Basic techniques include: cast on, knit, purl, binding off, shaping, basic finishing, and information about types of tools, materials and pattern resources.
+Students may progress at their own speed.
 Advanced techniques will be taught and projects chosen based on each individual’s interest and skill level.
-For beginners – a materials fee of $24 is payable to instructor at first class and includes yarn, knitting needles, Knit–Chek, and yarn needles.
+For beginners – a materials fee of $25 is payable to instructor at first class includes yarn for a simple project, Knit–Chek, and yarn needles.
 Intermediate level students may purchase these tools if needed.
 Practice yarn and circular knitting needles to practice with will be provided by the Crafts Center.
 Repeat students welcome!

 Sundays [4weeks], September 9 – 30: 1:30 – 4:00pm

 Class fees by level: I – $40 II – $65 III – $70 Register for this class»

 Instructor: Roberta Morgan